rabix/benten/docs/tutorial.md

 App you will have to supply a project and app name.
 `sbpush <message> project/appid`.

+### Pushing inlined apps.
+The push command applies to the current app being edited.
+If this is an inlined app, just that app is pushed.
+This naturally marks all parent apps as edited if they are registered in an SBG repository.

 ### Editing an app after pushing
 Pushing an app to the SBG platform registers it.
 Pushing an app will change one line in your local copy - the app id field.
 This will be replaced with the app id string the SBG repository returns.
 Once you begin to edit the app the suffix `-local-edits` will be added to the id to indicate this.

-### App ids
+### "sbg:id"
-Some developers encode their own metadata in the app id field.
-The SBG platform uses the app id field within the SBG app ecosystem to track versions and links across apps used in workflows.
-For this reason if you wish to interoperate with the SBG app eco system it is best to use a custom field, such as `my-metadata` to store this metadata rather than inserting it in the id field.
+The SBG platform uses the "sbg:id" field to track versions and links across apps used in workflows.
+Hand editing this can result in problems with app management (such as upgrading/downgrading versions)

 ## Run a test
 After pushing an app typing `sbrun` will create a draft task on the platform